 EU documentation processed through TRACES

 Importers may also need a Common Veterinary Entry Document (CVED), which gives a veterinary assessment of live animals or products.
-See our guide on overseas veterinary certificates and Border Inspection Posts.

 Non-EU documentation processed through TRACES